 F. The Recognition of Foreign Status

 When it comes to the question of the recognition of foreign status established in a post-colonial state, a few specific points must be made.
 To start with, a foreign status is considered valid in the forum, depending on the law applicable to this question pursuant to the PIL rules of the forum.
-Hence, the applicable law can be a non-state or state post-colonial law (see above, Section B).
+Hence, the applicable law can be a non-state or state post-colonial law as described in Section III.B.
 However, the European state judge can refuse to recognize a valid foreign status if it hurts its public policy.
-That can be the case, for example, of a polygamous marriage or of a marriage involving a minor, as discussed just above (Section E).
+That can be the case, for example, of a polygamous marriage or of a marriage involving a minor, as discussed just above in Section III.E.
 In this respect, the less colonial proposals made there are applicable here too.

 At the same time, according to the caselaw of the European Court of Human Rights, a foreign status, including a post-colonial foreign status, should be recognized in the European forum notwithstanding the applicable PIL rules, when this is required by the respect of the European Convention of Human Rights (ECHR), especially the right to private and family life (Article 8).
 Hence, a foreign status should be recognized unless it hurts the public policy of the forum, when this is required by the respect of the ECHR, irrespective of the applicable conflict rule.
 This technique has been called the recognition of foreign situations.
 Certainly, from a “less colonial” point of view, the generalization of this technique beyond the question as to whether the ECHR is violated or not would be welcome because the obstacles to the recognition of a foreign status underlying a post-colonial identity claim should be reduced as much as possible.
-Yet, in the event that a “(most) vulnerable party” (see above, Section B) would oppose the recognition of a foreign status, this recognition should not take place as it would not take place via the application of the public policy exception.
+Yet, in the event that a “(most) vulnerable party,” as described in Section III.B, would oppose the recognition of a foreign status, this recognition should not take place as it would not take place via the application of the public policy exception.